514 – Excited Delirium

 NOTE: If the subject becomes calm and breathing is not labored during or after the application of restraints, it might be an indication that he or she is in jeopardy and requires immediate medical attention.

-Emergency Medical Response
+D. Emergency Medical Response

 As soon as control is obtained, pre-staged EMS/medical personnel should examine the subject and provide emergency medical aid as necessary.